scala/scala3/docs/docs/reference/augments/translation.md

     implicit class <id> <tparams> ($this: <T>) <params> extends <parents> { <body'> }

 As before, `<body'>` results from `<body>` by replacing any occurrence of `this` with `$this`.
-However, all parameters in <params> now stay on the class definition, instead of beging distributed to all members in `<body>`.
+However, all parameters in <params> now stay on the class definition, instead of being distributed to all members in `<body>`.
 This is necessary in general, since `<body>` might contain value definitions or other statements that cannot be parameterized.

 For example, the trait augmentation